 New threats crop up every day and no security software can provide 100% protection.
 You and your team must practice diligence against data breaches, too, and stay informed of the latest threats.
 Knowing what to look for in a fake software update is a great start.

-Unfortunately, we have a great deal of experience helping small businesses recover from the fall out of a data breach.
+Unfortunately, we have a great deal of experience helping businesses recover from the fall out of a data breach.
 If you have a question on the best security software for your company or would like to discuss protection from data breaches, ask away.